raspberrypilearning/how-are-you/en/step_2.md

 To open this project offline, follow the link to the Scratch Offline Editor: [www.scratch.mit.edu/download](https://scratch.mit.edu/download){:target="_blank"}.

+You can then download the starter project at [rpf.io/p/en/how-are-you-go](https://rpf.io/p/en/how-are-you-go).

 You should see a young person - that's you (for now!).
 Click the green flag to run the project.
 Read on to find out what's being said in Arabic.

 <div>